Simplified calculus for semimartingales: Multiplicative compensators and changes of measure: Setup and notation

 for the stochastic integral of $\zeta$ with respect to $X$.

 We sometimes shall work on stochastic intervals $\lc 0, \tau \lc$, where $\tau$ is a foretellable time, i.e., a stopping time that is almost surely equal to a predictable time.
 An example is discussed in Subsection~\ref{SS:SExp}, where this setup allows to define the stochastic logarithm of a semimartingale that hits zero.
 Let $\tau$ be a foretellable time with announcing sequence $(\tau_k)_{k \in \N}$, i.e., $\lim_{k \uparrow \infty} \tau_k = \tau$ and $\tau_k < \tau$ on $\{\tau > 0\}$.
 Then we say a process $X$ is a semimartingale (local martingale, etc.) on $\lc 0, \tau \lc$ if $X^{\tau_k}$ is a semimartingale (local martingale, etc.) for each $k \in \N$.
-We refer to \cite{CFR2011} and \cite{larsson.ruf.18} for more details.
+We refer to Carr et al. \cite{CFR2011} and Larsson and Ruf \cite{larsson.ruf.20} for more details.